– The AP Exams are administered in the first 2 full weeks in May.

 9. Take AP Practice Tests

 Once you feel that you’re ready to do so, take a practice test.
 Taking a practice test can help you to determine which areas of the exam that you’ll need to devote more study time to.
-You’ll also get a feel as to what you can expect on the actual AP exam such as the format of the questions and what type of questions will be asked.
-Once you determine which area you need to work more with, you can add those areas into your study plan.
+You’ll also get a feel as to what you can expect on the actual AP exam, such as the format of the questions and what type of questions will be asked.
+Once you determine which area you need to work on more, you can add those areas into your study plan.

 10. Aim for a 3 or Higher

 The AP scores range from 1-5, 1 being “no recommendation”, or no college credit, and 5 being “extremely well qualified”.
 Many colleges around the country award those who score a 3 or higher with college credit.

 When to Take the AP Exams – AP Exam Schedule 2020

 AP exams are Advanced Placement exams are college-level exams that are taken after you have completed an Advanced Placement class.
 AP exams are used to give high school students college credits while still in high school.

 How long are the AP exams?